 South of the northern plateau, at 10 meters, there are several caves where schools of glassfish seek shelter.
 One of the first caves can be reached at a depth of 4 meters through a small chimney leading downwards.
 Through the actual entrance you can dive out of the cave again.

 Not far from the plateau approach, the diver comes across a larger coral block that is virtually overgrown with anemones.
 In the shallow water area, the entire colorful diversity of shapes and species that characterizes this area of water is displayed.

 In contrast to the east side, the west side is more strongly covered with crevices and overhangs.

 Also striking are the accumulations of anemones, which attract the attention of the diver with their symbiotic clownfish.

 Similar to the east side, the reef wall runs vertically up to 20 meters.
 Partly it is overhanging and in 40 meters it changes into a small sloping hillside.
-Trompet fish can be observed below the water surface.
+Cornetfish can be observed below the water surface.

 Towards the south plateau, blue redtooth triggerfish stand out, swimming close to the reef wall in large numbers.
 Around the south end there is a narrow shallow water strip, but due to the swell it is too shallow for diving or snorkeling.
 It is populated with a variety of colorful reef life.

 Below this section there are larger caves in the reef wall.
 The small plateau descends in two steps to a depth of 45 meters.
 On the first step there are some nice overgrown coral blocks at about 20 meters.
 At the level of the second one the area of the pelagic big fishes begins.
 Depending on the season there is a good chance to meet different species of sharks.